 The University supports student learning outside of the classroom by encouraging participation in our Lexington community.
 We intentionally seek partnerships within the community that provide a variety of avenues for students to deepen their learning and increase civic authorship.
 We support the mission of the University and work to create and support sustainable community development within Lexington.
-The Office of Campus and
+The Office of Campus and Community Engagement provides support for community and public service including:

-Community Engagement provides support for community and public service including:
+- Development of civic engagement programming including direct service, indirect service, philanthropy, education, and advocacy. - Monthly Saturday-in-Service projects open to individuals or groups - Year-long Student Volunteer Teams with specific social justice focus and site partnerships - Placement of eligible students in non-profit agencies for Federal Work Study compensation

-- Development of civic engagement programming including direct service, indirect service, philanthropy, education, and advocacy. - Monthly Saturday-in-Service projects open to individuals or groups - Year-long Student Volunteer Teams with specific social justice focus and site partnerships - Placement of eligible students in non-profit agencies for Federal Work Study compensation - Week long intensive Alternative Break experiences focused on specific social justice issues - Support of on-campus groups partnering with nonprofits for year-long engagement - Support for the Employee Compensated Community Engagement Program - Publishing the Service Newsletter for those interested in community engagement - Support for national service and civic engagement opportunities (AmeriCorps, Constitution Day, Martin Luther King Jr Day of Service, etc.) - Responsible for institutional partnerships with non-profit agencies, social justice initiatives, and community development (London Ferrell Community Garden, etc) - Collection of service data for campus and community grants, reports, and related awards https://docs.google.com/a/transy.edu/forms/d/1bix3ua9AJcbRdzZlGy7Trvr44boY8J9kQO2 MHR3cj5w/viewform?ts=584589e3&edit\requested=true
+- Week long intensive Alternative Break experiences focused on specific social justice issues - Support of on-campus groups partnering with nonprofits for year-long engagement - Support for the Employee Compensated Community Engagement Program - Support for national service and civic engagement opportunities (AmeriCorps, Constitution Day, Martin Luther King Jr Day of Service, etc.) - Responsible for institutional partnerships with non-profit agencies, social justice initiatives, and community development (London Ferrill Community Garden, etc) - Collection of service data for campus and community grants, reports, and related awards

 Students, faculty, and staff are encouraged to participate in civic engagement projects.
-So that we can keep our data current, we encourage the campus community to report their engagement efforts at
+So that we can keep our data current, we encourage the campus community to report their engagement efforts the Office of Community & Civic Engagement.